project-robius/book/src/whitepaper/requirements/fast_startup.md

 ## Fast application startup

 The second requirement in the runtime behavior category is fast startup for applications, i.e., a short app launch time.
-Decades of surveys have revealed the importance of this metric, as it affects the overall responsive feel of the system and can reflect very poorly on consumer opinion of company.
+Decades of surveys have revealed the importance of this metric, as it affects the overall responsive feel of the system and can negatively impact consumer opinion of a company.
 For example, [70% of mobile app users will abandon an app](https://www.appsflyer.com/blog/tips-strategy/app-performance/#:~:text=How%20important%20is%20app%20performance,the%20first%20month%20of%20download.) if it takes too long to load, and between [49%](https://embrace.io/blog/observability-mobile-app-performance/#:~:text=According%20to%20a%20recent%20report,fewer%20chances%20before%20uninstalling%20it.) to [59%](https://www.appdynamics.com/blog/engineering/3-mobile-app-performance-issues-you-cant-ignore) of users expect apps to start in under 2 seconds.
 Similarly, [studies of webpage load times](https://www.gigaspaces.com/blog/amazon-found-every-100ms-of-latency-cost-them-1-in-sales) found that an extra 0.5 seconds in Google page generation results in 20% less traffic, every 100ms of additional latency reduces Amazon's sales by 1%, and that ultimately [53% of visitors will leave a website](https://neilpatel.com/blog/loading-time/) if it takes over 3 seconds to load.